PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - [Dozzle](https://dozzle.dev/): for viewing and monitoring logs of Docker containers.

 - [Grafana](https://grafana.com/): for monitoring and exploring metrics stored in Prometheus.
+Note that this app will no longer be default included on the PlanktoScope OS starting with a future version of the PlanktoScope OS; instead, it will become an optional app which the user would have to manually enable via a Forklift command.

 Finally, the PlanktoScope OS adds some terminal tools (beyond what is already provided by the default installation of the Raspberry Pi OS) for administrative tasks which system administrators, software developers, and advanced users may need to use: